uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 other sources, including Data.gov.

-However, if I had not had conversations with colleagues who work at Stanford, I wouldn\'t have realized they preserved the files at all and likely would\'ve tried to make records for [NYU\'s Spatial Data Repository](https://geo.nyu.edu/).
-Even as they exist, it\'s difficult for me to know that these files were in fact saved as part of the Data Refuge effort.
-Furthermore, Stanford has made no public claim or longterm \"chain of custody\" agreement for HUD data, simply because no standards for doing so currently exist.
+However, if I had not had conversations with colleagues who work at Stanford, I wouldn't have realized they preserved the files at all and likely would've tried to make records for [NYU's Spatial Data Repository](https://geo.nyu.edu/).
+Even as they exist, it's difficult for me to know that these files were in fact saved as part of the Data Refuge effort.
+Furthermore, Stanford has made no public claim or longterm "chain of custody" agreement for HUD data, simply because no standards for doing so currently exist.

-Maybe it wouldn\'t be the worst thing for NYU to add these files to our repository, but it seems unnecessary, given the magnitude of federal data to be preserved.
+Maybe it wouldn't be the worst thing for NYU to add these files to our repository, but it seems unnecessary, given the magnitude of federal data to be preserved.
 However, some redundancy is a part of the [goals that Data Refuge imagines](https://www.datarefuge.org/about):

-> Data collected as part of the \#DataRefuge initiative will be stored
+> Data collected as part of the #DataRefuge initiative will be stored
 > in multiple, trusted locations to help ensure continued accessibility.
-> \[\...\]DataRefuge acknowledges\--and in fact draws attention to\--the
+> [...]DataRefuge acknowledges--and in fact draws attention to--the
 > fact that there are no guarantees of perfectly safe information.
 But
 > there are ways that we can create safe and trustworthy copies.
 > DataRefuge is thus also a project to develop the best methods,